 In addition to building product roadmaps, product managers often lead a cross-functional product team.
-They collaborate frequently with other functional groups (such as marketing, sales, support, and UX) to keep product plans, improvements, and launches moving along smoothly.
+You collaborate frequently with other functional groups (such as marketing, sales, support, and UX) to keep product plans, improvements, and launches moving along smoothly.

 Most product managers have a college degree and many have a graduate degree.
 Majoring in business or technology and earning relevant internships can boost an applicant’s chances of earning an entry-level product role.

 Product managers can also build competitive skills by completing professional training related to product development methodologies (such as scrum or SAFe®) or other continuing education courses.
-For more suggestions for education and programs, see the Education section of the “What is a typical product manager salary?” guide.

-The titles and roles within a product management function will depend on the size and type of company.
+It is worth noting that the titles and roles within a product management function will depend on the size and type of company.
 Some organizations use job titles such as “offering manager” or “solutions manager” to describe roles that include product management work.
 Depending on the product development methodology that your company uses, there may be even more title variation.